-- 4) Besides HSV, RGB, there is also a YUV color model to choose from. - 5) Several of these items may have associated Tool Tips.
-You can see a tool tip in the next screenshot.
+4) Besides HSV, RGB, there is also a YUV color model to choose from.

 Font Choice:

 In order to choose a font faster, you can keyin the first few characters of the font name, being sure to use capital characters if used since it is case-sensitive.
 The steps to follow are: